Beamr Imaging (BMR)

 nullAI Analysis | Feedback

-Sharon Carmel is a serial entrepreneur with a proven track record in the software and video space.
-He co-founded Emblaze in 1994, which developed the first video chips for Samsung Mobile and went public in London, eventually reaching a peak market cap of $4 billion.
-In 2002, he founded his second startup, BeInSync, focusing on P2P synchronization and online backup technologies, which was acquired by Phoenix Technologies in 2008.
-Mr. Carmel then founded Beamr in 2009 with a team of image science experts.
+Sharon Carmel is the Founder and CEO of Beamr Imaging Ltd., a role he has held since October 2009.
+He is a serial entrepreneur with a strong track record in the video and software space.
+In 1994, he co-founded Emblaze, which developed the first video chips for Samsung Mobile and went public in London.
+In 2002, Mr. Carmel founded his second startup, BeInSync, a company focused on P2P synchronization and online backup technologies, which was subsequently acquired by Phoenix Technologies in 2008.
+Beamr was initially a VC-backed company.

 AI Analysis | Feedback